 - Netflix test results: Total VPN successfully unblocked all the Netflix libraries we tested.

 Netflix is relentless against VPN usage.
 If it detects your VPN, Netflix will block you from streaming until you disconnect.
-That's why we test all the VPNs we review against this formidable opponent.
+We test all the VPNs we review against this formidable opponent.

-Although it's struggled in the past, Total VPN has been on a good streak of unblocking Netflix during our most recent tests.
+Although it's struggled in the past, Total VPN has had a good streak of unblocking Netflix during our most recent tests.
 This time, it unblocked all four libraries: Netflix U.S., Canada, U.K., and Australia.

 We're happy that you can now watch Netflix with Total VPN and enjoy content from around the world.